-12.14 Full DUCC Verification
+11.14 Full DUCC Verification

 This is identical to initial verification, with the one difference that the job "1.job" should be submitted as any user other than ducc.
-Watch the webserver and insure that you see the job execute under the correct identity.
+Watch the webserver and check that the job executes under the correct identity.
 Once this completes, DUCC is installed and verified.